square/square-connect-go-sdk/swagger/docs/CustomersApi.md

 > UpdateCustomerResponse UpdateCustomer(ctx, body, customerId)
 UpdateCustomer

-Updates the details of an existing customer.
-When two profiles are merged into a single profile, that profile is assigned a new `customer_id`.
-You must use the new `customer_id` to update merged profiles.
-You cannot edit a customer's cards on file with this endpoint.
-To make changes to a card on file, you must delete the existing card on file with the [DeleteCustomerCard](#endpoint-Customers-deletecustomercard) endpoint, then create a new one with the [CreateCustomerCard](#endpoint-Customers-createcustomercard) endpoint.
+Updates a customer profile.
+To change an attribute, specify the new value.
+To remove an attribute, specify the value as an empty string or empty object.
+As a best practice, you should include the `version` field in the request to enable [optimistic concurrency](https://developer.squareup.com/docs/working-with-apis/optimistic-concurrency) control.
+The value must be set to the current version of the customer profile.
+To update a customer profile that was created by merging existing profiles, you must use the ID of the newly created profile.
+You cannot use this endpoint to change cards on file.
+To make changes, use the [Cards API](api:Cards) or [Gift Cards API](api:GiftCards).

 ### Required Parameters